-Every time I stopped drinking, I thought things would instantly get better.
+Every time I stopped drinking, I thought life would instantly feel better.

 Not terrible.
 Not dramatic.
-Just off.
-Like someone had turned the volume down on life.
+Just flat.
+Like someone had turned the volume down on everything.

-Conversations, dinners, movies, and weekends all felt flat.
-Pretty much everything I used to look forward to felt weirdly empty.
+Conversations, dinners, movies, and weekends all felt muted.
+The things I used to look forward to suddenly seemed empty.

 I wasn’t exactly sad, but I wasn’t excited about anything either.